-Justin and his team work towards understated, day-to-day successes for their clients.
-Many of these successes are not public - including situations where they negotiate a confidential settlement and avoid a bankruptcy filing or litigation.
-Here is a collection of some notable bankruptcy and creditor-rights matters that can be discussed publicly:
+The attorneys of Leonard Law Group focus on understated, day-to-day successes for their clients.
+Many successes are not public - such as confidential settlements that avoid expensive litigation.
+Here is a collection of some notable bankruptcy and creditor-rights achievements that can be discussed publicly:

 Arrest of Chapter 7 Debtors